MetzinAround/DivasLive/README.md

 # DivasLive
- All the Pop SInger bots in one place
+ All the Pop Singer bots in one place